linuxjuggler/simplecast-downloader/README.md

 So lets start.

-First we need to pull the image:
+First we need to build the image:

 ```
+docker build -t zaherg/simplecast-downloader .
 docker pull zaherg/simplecast-downloader
 ```